SMumma/cis237assignment1/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
 ## Due 9-20-2016

-## Author
+## Author Susan Mumma

 ## Description